Spencer R. Higgins, Architect Incorporated

 Heritage Structures Report,

-Romanesque style to the initial design by Architect Richard A. Waite.
-In1909 after a disasterous fire, a significant rebuild and addition to the westwas made to the design of Architect E. J. Lennox, and concurrently a new library was constructed to the north to the design of George W. Guinlock.
+The Ontario Legislative Building was erected in 1893 in the Richardsonian Romanesque style to the initial design by Architect Richard A. Waite.
+In 1909 after a disastrous fire, a significant rebuild and addition to the west was made to the design of Architect E. J. Lennox, and concurrently a new library was constructed to the north, designed by George W. Guinlock.

+Phase One (2012) included an investigation and documentation of the structure, shell, interiors, and building sitework.
 A Heritage Character Analysis was prepared resulting in a Statement of Historic Value, History, Chronology, and Heritage Character Attributes for the building and site.

-character and building stone type graphics (Illustrated below) and a resource document list were compiled.
-A compilation of illustrative figures including historic photographs and plans was compiled as an appendix
+A detailed room schedule matrix, heritage character zone diagrams, building character and building stone type graphics (illustrated below) and a resource document list were compiled.
+A series of illustrative figures including historic photographs and plans was also compiled as an appendix to the reports.

 The Legislative Assembly of Ontario